fleetdm/fleet/handbook/people.md

 The CEO will confirm:
   - The compensation decision has been documented sufficiently, and adjusted for cost of living.
+  - The equity plan and budget are up to date with the actual offer that is about to be sent.
-  - The candidate's LinkedIn URL and preferred pronoun are listed.
+  - That Fleeties doc now reflects the actual start date from the offer email, as well as the candidate's name, LinkedIn URL, and preferred pronoun are listed.
   - That it still makes business sense to make this offer by evaluating the likely cost in terms of base and equity pay, and reviewing the stock options pool.

+The CEO will then post a message in the `#hiring-xxxxx-2022` Slack channel to indicate that the offer is approved.

    >**_Note:_** *When hiring an international employee, Pilot.co recommends starting the hiring process a month before the new employee's start date.*